JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/2_environments.rst

   Process(env, other_proc)
   run(env)

-The simulation can be stopped by throwing a :class:`StopIteration` exception in a process function.
+The simulation can be stopped by throwing a :class:`StopSimulation` exception in a process function.
 To keep your code more readable, the function :func:`exit(env::BaseEnvironment) <exit>` does exactly this.